Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_defusemode_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_defusemode_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_defusemode_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

-## Trickle-Down Economics
-Spent credits are redistributed to other people with shops
-\
-\
-**ConVars**
-\
-_ttt_randomat_trickledown_ - Default: 1 - Whether this event is enabled.\
-_ttt_randomat_trickledown_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_trickledown_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

-## Two Lies and a Truth
-One of these three events has been started... but which one?
-\
-\
-**ConVars**
-\
-_ttt_randomat_twolies_ - Default: 1 - Whether this event is enabled.\
-_ttt_randomat_twolies_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_twolies_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
-_randomat_twolies_blocklist_ - Default: - The comma-separated list of event IDs to not start.
-For example: "skyislava,boo".

 ## Smoke Signals
 Allows dead players to envelope their target in smoke